-Structures of poxvirus proteins are helping researchers find new ways to combat monkeypox.
+Structures of poxvirus proteins are helping researchers find new ways to combat mpox.

 Poxviruses are large, complex viruses.
 They carry a DNA genome with roughly 190,000 base pairs that encodes about 200 proteins.
 Remarkably, this is about one quarter the size of the genomes of the smallest bacterial cells.
 The viral genome includes structural proteins to build the infectious form of the virion, proteins for hijacking cells and evading cellular defenses, and a complete set of molecular machines for replicating and transcribing the DNA genome.

 Poxviruses spend their entire life cycle in the cytoplasm of the cells they infect, which is unusual for viruses with DNA genomes.
 This lifestyle choice requires that they build all their own DNA-related machinery, since the cell’s own machinery is sequestered in the nucleus.
 Three-dimensional (3D) structures have been determined for several of these enzymes, including a DNA polymerase that replicates the viral genome, an RNA polymerase that transcribes messenger RNA from the DNA, and enzymes that add 7-methyl-G caps and poly(A) tails to the messenger RNA, making them ready for translation into viral proteins by cellular ribosomes.